obewds/vite-vue-ts-compo-pkg-starter/README.md

 > And after you've removed the npm scripts, it's safe to do a quick search of the repo files for the string `InitContent` and delete the file, and component import, and the component instance.
 And that will finish up clearing out all of the no longer needed content and files following the `init:as` process!

+> Lastly, delete this section and the Vite/Vue section above to prep this file for publishing to npm!

 <br>